• HOME

 5. Visit an Art Studio & Gallery

-Naturally dyed and weaved textiles aren’t the only ways the locals of San Juan La Laguna express their art and culture.
-There are several artisanal art galleries around town that show off the talent and skill of the Tz’utujil Maya.
+Naturally dyed and woven textiles aren’t the only ways the locals of San Juan La Laguna express their art and culture.
+Several artisanal art galleries around town showcase the talent and skill of the Tz’utujil Maya.

 One artist by the name of Antonio Vásquez Yojcóm, born and raised in San Juan, has opened up his own art studio by the docks where he now paints vibrant scenes of the indigenous culture and local life in San Juan la Laguna.

-Whether you want to shop, take a painting class, or simply browse, stepping foot into an art gallery is a fun thing to do in San Juan La Laguna.
+Whether you want to shop, take a painting class, or simply browse, checking out an art gallery is a fun activity in San Juan La Laguna.

 6. Visit the Iglesia Católica & Plaza Principal